Cuvée Reserve Wine Tasting Weekend at Stratford Upon Avon

 Symbiose La Grande Olivette, Cuvee Florence, Piquepoul, Sauvignon Blanc blend, Cótes de Thau 2014, France, 12%.
 Piquepoul is something of a recent trend in the UK, so this was an interesting one to try

 Karl Pfaffmann 2013 Weissburgunder, Trocken, Walsheim, Pfalz, Germany, 12.5%.
-The first of three wines sourced exclusively from Germany and rarely seen in the U.K.
+The first of three wines are sourced exclusively from Germany and rarely seen in the U.K.

 Karl Pfaffmann 2014 Riesling, Trocken, Walsheim, Pfalz, Germany, 12.5%